top of page

 A Company that Restores Wood Floors offering Wood Floor Cleaning, Wood Floor Refinishing & Wood Floor Wax Removal in Columbia, Troy, Maryville IL & St Louis MO

 After two decades of crawling around on hardwood floors in the greater St. Louis area, I've seen just about everything you can imagine.
 Beautiful century-old oak floors brought back to life, expensive exotic wood ruined by well-meaning homeowners, and everything in between.
-I'm Ryan Overbey owner of AO Hardwood Floor Cleaning and Restoration, and I've worked on thousands of floors since 2003.
+I'm Ryan Overbey, owner of AO Hardwood Floor Cleaning and Restoration.
+I've worked on thousands of floors since 2003.
 Today, I want to share what most homeowners never learn until it's too late.

 The biggest misconception I encounter?
 That hardwood floor maintenance is either "mop it occasionally" or "sand it down to bare wood."
-The truth is, there's a whole world of maintenance options between those extremes that can save you thousands of dollars and years of life from your floors.
+The truth is, there's a whole world of maintenance options between those extremes.
+These options can save you thousands of dollars and extend the life of your floors.
 What I'm about to share is what the big box store employees won't tell you because they simply don't know.

 Understanding Your Floor's True Condition

-Before we dive into maintenance options, you need to honestly assess what you're working with.
-I've walked into homes where owners swore their floors just needed "a quick touch-up," only to find wood so damaged that replacement was the only option.
+Before diving into maintenance options, assess your floor's true condition honestly.
+I've walked into homes where owners swore their floors just needed "a quick touch-up."
+Only to find wood so damaged that replacement was the only option.

 Here's my simple diagnostic method I call the "penny test."
 Take a penny and try to scratch the finish in an inconspicuous area.
 If the penny easily cuts through to bare wood, your finish is shot.
 If it takes real pressure to make a mark, you've got options.